Marine Corps ranks for officers are split into two tiers: officer and general.

-Second Lieutenant is the first rank a commissioned officer makes when joining the U.S. Marine Corps.
-Due to their inexperience, they are often guided by senior officers or warrant officers.
-Nicknames for Second Lieutenant include "nugget" and "butterbar" due to their insignia being a single gold bar.
+Second lieutenant is the first rank a commissioned officer makes when joining the U.S. Marine Corps.
+Due to their inexperience, they often are guided by senior officers or warrant officers.
+Nicknames for second lieutenant include "nugget" and "butterbar," because their insignia is a single gold bar.

 First Lieutenant (1stLt)(O2)

-Captains in the Marine Corps are responsible for individual companies, and act as Company Commander for 62 to 190 Marines.
-Captains are generally promoted from Lieutenants.
-They are in charge of the tactical and everyday operations of their company, and are often assisted by junior commissioned and non-commissioned officers.
+Captains in the Marine Corps are responsible for individual companies and act as company commander for 62-190 Marines.
+Captains generally are promoted from lieutenants.
+They are in charge of the tactical and everyday operations of their company and often are assisted by junior commissioned and non-commissioned officers.

 Lieutenant Colonel (LtCol)(O5)

-Lieutenant Colonel’s are the second field officer grade in the U.S. Marine Corps.
-They command between 300 and 1,000 Marines at a given time and are assisted by one Major, junior commissioned officers, and one Command Sergeant Major as an enlisted advisor.
-It typically takes 16 to 22 years to reach the rank of Lieutenant Colonel.
+Lieutenant colonels are the second field officer grade in the U.S. Marine Corps.
+They command from 300-1,000 Marines at a given time and are assisted by one major, junior commissioned officers and one command sergeant major as an enlisted adviser.
+It typically takes 16-22 years to reach the rank of lieutenant colonel.

-Colonels in the U.S. Marine Corps typically go to the Army War College in Pennsylvania or the Marine Corps War College in Virginia.
-It typically takes 21 to 23 years to reach this rank, and it is considered to be the final step before reaching the General Officer ranks.
+Colonels in the Marine Corps typically go to the Army War College in Pennsylvania or the Marine Corps War College in Virginia.
+It typically takes 21-23 years to reach this rank, and it is considered to be the final step before reaching the general officer ranks.

 Marine Corps Ranks: Generals